PuneetRawatFL/nodejs/README.md

 ### 8. Explain the role of the Node.js REPL and how it can be used for quick testing and debugging.

 **The Node.js REPL** (Read-Eval-Print Loop) is an interactive shell that allows developers to execute JavaScript code in a real-time environment.
-It provides a quick and convenient way to test and debug code snippets, experiment with new features, and perform ad-hoc operations.
-Here's an overview of its role and usage:
+It provides a quick and convenient way to test and debug code snippets.

 #### Role of the Node.jsREPL: